 ●Everolimus (brand name: Afinitor)

 Some of these medicines are available as a pill that you take by mouth, while others are given into an IV.
-These medicines are given one at a time rather than in combination.
-The most common side effects for mTOR inhibitors include rashes and fatigue, and for VEGF targeted therapy, fatigue and high blood pressure.
+These medicines are typically given one at a time rather than in combination.
+Recently, the combination of lenvatinib and everolimus has been approved, and it may be offered to some patients if initial treatment approaches fail.
+The most common side effects of mTOR inhibitors include rashes and fatigue, and for VEGF-targeted therapy, they include fatigue and high blood pressure.